godotengine/godot/CONTRIBUTING.md

 To speed up our work, **please upload a minimal project** that isolates and reproduces the issue.
 This is always the **best way for us to fix it**.
-You can attach a ZIP file with the minimal project directly to the bug report, by drag and dropping the file in the GitHub edition field.
+We recommend attaching a ZIP file with the minimal project directly to the bug report, by drag and dropping the file in the GitHub edition field.
+This ensures the file can remain available for a long period of time.
+Only use third-party file hosts if your ZIP file isn't accepted by GitHub because it's too large.

 We recommend always attaching a minimal reproduction project, even if the issue may seem simple to reproduce manually.